-Intersectionality is a critical theory that allows to identify intersecting determinants including but not limited to gender, age, disability, education, ethnicity and more, which can contribute to inequality and marginalization.
-To promote inclusive science education, intersectionality is a helpful theory to reflect on issues of inequality on all levels.
+Intersectionality is a critical theory used to identify intersecting determinants, including, but not limited to, gender, age, disability, education, and ethnicity that can contribute to inequality and marginalization.
+To promote inclusive science education, intersectionality is a helpful theory for reflection on issues of inequality at all levels.